MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/push.md

 <!-- ====================================================================== -->
 ## Step 3 - Send push messages from your server

 Your application needs VAPID (Voluntary Application Server Identification) keys in order to send push messages from your server to your PWA clients.
-There are several VAPID key generators available online (for example, [vapidkeys.com](https://vapidkeys.com)).
+There are several VAPID key generators available online (for example, [Vapidkeys.com](https://vapidkeys.com)).

 Once you have a VAPID key, you can send push messages to your PWA clients by using the Web Push Protocol.
 To learn more about the protocol, see [The Web Push Protocol](https://web.dev/push-notifications-web-push-protocol/).

 You can use a library to send push messages from your server, depending on the programming language you use.
-For example, you can use the [web-push](https://github.com/web-push-libs/web-push) if your server uses Node.js.
+For example, you can use the [web-push](https://github.com/web-push-libs/web-push) library if your server uses Node.js.
 Other libraries are available on the [WebPush libraries repo](https://github.com/web-push-libs/).

 <!-- ====================================================================== -->